dai-shi/react-context-global-state/README.md

 The `update` function above is similar to `Component.prototype.setState`, and accepts either an updating function or a new value itself.

 `setGlobalState`: a function to update a value in global state from outside of components.
-It recevies a `name` and a `update` function.
+It recevies a `name` and a `update` value (or function).

 Blogs
 -----